Datavault-UK/automate-dv-docs/docs/tutorial/tut_hubs.md

 Hubs are one of the core building blocks of a Data Vault.
 Hubs record a unique list of all business keys for a single entity.
 For example, a Hub may contain a list of all Customer IDs in the business.

+### Watch the video

+Prefer a video?
+This video has a great overview of the content on this page.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/DDc0hS_XCpo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Structure

 In general, Hubs consist of 4 columns, described below.